archfirst/js-linkedlist/README.md

     }
 };

-// Insert the data in the correct position in the list list.each(iteratee);
+// Insert data at the correct position in the list list.each(iteratee);
 ```